lynshao/APNC/README.md

-Technique report for paper "Asynchronous Physical-layer Network Coding: Symbol Misalignment Estimation and Its Effect on Decoding"
+Technical report for paper "Asynchronous Physical-layer Network Coding: Symbol Misalignment Estimation and Its Effect on Decoding"

 This paper was presented in part on ICC 2017 Paris.